nascent-africa/jetstrap/README.md

 #### Pagination

-It also important to point out that Laravel includes pagination views built using Bootstrap CSS.
+It is also important to point out that Laravel 8 still includes pagination views built using Bootstrap CSS.
 To use these views instead of the default Tailwind views, you may call the paginator's useBootstrap method within your AppServiceProvider:

 ```php
 use Illuminate\Pagination\Paginator;